 - Complete the Webhook section.

-- Copy and paste the provided Webhook secret from your Cypress Dashboard to Webhook secret (optional).
+- Copy and paste the provided Webhook secret from Cypress Cloud to Webhook secret (optional).

 - Set the Repository Permissions.
 Below are the minimum permissions